-The Office of Personnel Services shall give consideration to a part time employee(s) prior to hiring a new employee(s) for a full-time position(s).
+Human Resources shall give consideration to a part time employee(s) prior to hiring a new employee(s) for a full-time position(s).
+For teachers, positions are not guaranteed and management retains the right of placement.

 E. EMERGENCY PERMITS